fabean/front-end-into/readme.md

 The frontend designer is someone so cares about to the site looks and feels to the users.
 The language used to make websites styled properly is called CSS (Cascading Style Sheets).
 CSS is a hard one because it's easy to learn and use and get results, but hard to master and do things the right way every time.

 #### Things to help
-* You should use a linter to help know when you write bad CSS
+* You should use a linter to help know when you write bad CSS.
+This runs when you save and lets you know all the mistakes you made.
+The hard thing about CSS is your code could run just fine but that doesn't mean it's good or right.
   * [Stylint](https://github.com/stylelint/stylelint)
   * Here is our config:
 ```